Your car contains an array of sensors, from a knock sensor, a throttle position sensor, or yaw rate sensors.

 The Environmental Protection Agency doesn’t permit such high emissions.
 That’s exactly why the decreased acceleration safety feature has been designed.

-3. How To Test A Knock Sensor?
+3. How Do I Test a Knock Sensor?

 Note: The following are general guidelines.
 Please consult your car’s manufacturer information for specific repair instructions and recommended safety procedures.
 If you’re not very handy with car parts and repairs, it’s best to contact a professional mechanic.